-IBM Research India has started working on a special initiative on digital farming.
+Last few years, IBM Research India is working on a special initiative on digital farming.
 One of the key objectives of digital farming/precision agriculture is to increase the farm productivity by increasing the visibility of agronomic states (such as soil moisture, crop health, weather, etc.) of farms, leveraging digitization, mobile, IoT and cognitive technologies.
-The team is working on developing a suite of solutions (pest risk prediction, plant disease/pest detection, crop identification, yield prediction, precision irrigation advisory services, etc) leveraging the power of IBM Research’s big data platform called PAIRS.
+The team is working on developing a suite of solutions (pest risk prediction, plant disease/pest detection, crop identification, yield prediction, precision irrigation advisory services, automated farm boundary identification, cohort analytics, etc) leveraging the power of IBM Research’s big data platform called PAIRS.
 The team is also involved in leveraging the power of mobile smartphone technology to capture field images and applying deep learning and advance image analytics to bring in actionable insights on time.

 Soil moisture has a strong influence on several precision agricultural applications such as identifying crop health, determining optimal irrigation schedule etc. The existing soil moisture products from remote sensing satellites as well as model simulations are either not available or difficult to obtain at a farm scale, rendering these products of little use in precision agriculture.
 Keeping this in focus, we developed a HD-Soil Moisture service to provide soil moisture data at a high resolution at any location of interest in near real time.
 This is achieved by blending remote sense satelyte data with data from physical land surface model which takes input as land type, vegetation type, atmospheric parameters, solar radiation and simulate the evolution of soil moisture for required spatiotemporal resolutions.